Galatians 3 Devotional Commentary

 Galatians 3:11

 There is only one way to be saved.
-We are justified, sanctified, and glorified in the sight of God one way - by grace through faith in Christ alone.
-No one can ever be justified in the sight of God through works of the Law, and yet many having started their Christian life by grace through faith and then seek to continue their Christian walk by reverting back to legalism, trying to live by the law instead of living by grace alone, through faith alone in Christ read more...
+We are justified, sanctified, and glorified in the sight of God one way: by grace through faith in Christ alone.
+No one can ever be justified in the sight of God through works of the Law, and yet many, having started their Christian life by grace through faith, then seek to continue their Christian walk by reverting back to legalism.
+They try to live by the law instead of living by grace alone through faith alone in Christ read more...

 Galatians 3:12